 - Use Google reCaptcha, which will prevent most automated bots from being able to sign up via your forms.

 - Implement account approval.
-Before the user account is confirmed ask the user to click a link in an automated email, preventing bots from automatically confirming.
 This can be done using a plugin such as User Verification or any Membership plugin.

 How to send a welcome email to new users